Booking

 • Performance + Q&A: super straightforward, and can be combined with other points on this list.

-• Themed performance or “poetic keynote” mixing performance and presentation, built around a particular topic (healthy masculinity, consent, counter-narrative, leadership, a range of equity issues, etc.)
+• Themed performance or “poetic keynote” mixing performance and presentation, built around a particular topic (counter-narrative masculinity, consent, leadership, a range of equity issues, etc.)

-• Workshops, trainings, and facilitated discussions: whether arts-based, social justice-based, or both.
+• Workshops, trainings, and facilitated discussions: On poetry, performance, zine-making, identity, privilege & power, or other topics (more examples on this page).
 I do this for classes and in arts spaces, of course, but also for things like high school speech teams, gender and sexuality alliances, nonprofits, and beyond.

 • Class visits and residencies: whether a one-time visit or a longer engagement.
 I’ve been booked to guest-teach multiple classes over the course of a week to lead up to a student-led performance.